Perhaps I was 12 in the photo shown here? I look thrilled.

 How did my dad acquire that shirt for me?

-Way back, my ordinary actions of childhood drawing led to my parents conclusion: I was set to be an artist in life.
+Way back, my ordinary actions of childhood drawing led my parents to a conclusion: Their boy was set to be an artist in life.

 Early, from Brooklyn to Jersey, my family and relatives perceived me as a budding “commercial artist.”
 Case-closed.

-I received no extracurricular formal instruction and I was left to myself most of the time.
+I received no extracurricular formal instruction and was left to myself most of the time.
 I attended only standard art classes in public school after arriving in NJ — I had no extracurricular training.

-There was no question or alternative: I had to draw.
-Drawing was the only creative avenue readily available to me.
+Drawing was practically the only creative avenue readily available to me.
 I could do it quietly — THE activity that would best suit my energy, wouldn’t get me in “trouble” in what was a chaotic family home environment.